stt-mtel/payment-link-test/readme.md

 - This test is not aiming for a perfect solution, but please try your best to display your understanding in backend development.
 - Please register your own account for [Omise](https://www.omise.co/docs) and [SCB](https://developer.scb/#/home) sanbox used for this test.
 - Test is optional, but it would be a plus since it illustartes your understanding in testing.
+- You are not required to cover all casese, e.g. credit card error or etc.